jacquev6/General/doc/autoocamldoc/tests/ModuleTypes.rst

         .. type:: b

       .. type:: t

+    .. module_type:: ModuleTypeOfStruct
+      :contents_from: module type of struct ... end

+      Doc for ModuleTypeOfStruct

+      Doc' for ModuleTypeOfStruct

+      .. type:: t

+        Doc for t

+        Doc' for t

+    .. module_type:: ModuleTypeOfLiteralFunctor
+      :contents_from: module type of functor (...) -> struct ... end

+      Doc for ModuleTypeOfLiteralFunctor

+      Doc' for ModuleTypeOfLiteralFunctor

+      .. functor_parameter:: A

+        .. type:: a

+      .. type:: t

+        Doc for t

+        Doc' for t

+    .. module_type:: ModuleTypeOfApply
+      :contents_from: module type of FunctorModule(struct ... end)

+      Doc for ModuleTypeOfApply

+      Doc' for ModuleTypeOfApply

+      Doc for FunctorModule

+      Doc' for FunctorModule

+      .. type:: t
+        :manifest: int list

+        Doc for t

+        Doc' for t

     .. module_type:: WithType
       :contents_from: ForWithType with type t0 = int and type 'a t1 = 'a list and type ('a, 'b) t2 = ('a, 'b) result